tlopo/ftable/README.md

 # ftable

   ftable is a command line tool to print fomatted tables.
-It's written in Perl and it has no dependencies outside perl core modules.
+It's written in Perl and it has few dependencies outside perl core modules (see installation section).

   It does the following: